|Birthplace:||Delft, The Netherlands|

 |Height:||5 ft 11 in (1.80 m)|

-Prior to this memorable win Arantxa Rus the Dutch youngster and former World Number 1 Junior was not finding the transition an easy task.
-The same year she won the Junior Title she qualified for the Guangzhou International Women's Open in China and beat Yanina Wickmayer in the first round and went on to beat Gisela Dulko to reach the quarter final, then lost to Camille Pin of France.
+Before this memorable win Arantxa Rus the Dutch youngster and former World Number 1 Junior was not finding the transition an easy task.
+The same year she won the Junior Title she qualified for the Guangzhou International Women’s Open in China and beat Yanina Wickmayer in the first round and went on to beat Gisela Dulko to reach the quarter-final, then lost to Camille Pin of France.

 2009 started badly for Arantxa when she failed to qualify for several tournaments including Moorilla Hobart International and the Australian Open.

 Her game picked up with the start of the clay-court season and in Marbella, she won through to qualify for the main draw of the Andalucia Tennis Experience and won the first round before losing to 3rd seed Kaia Kanepi.

 At the French Open at Roland Garros in Paris, she won through to the main draw, where she beat Olivia Sanchez in the first round before losing to Yaroslava Shvedova.
 By the end of the season, Rus had won 10 out of 11 matches and she ended 2009 with a win/loss record of 37/24.

 In 2010 she again failed to qualify for Hobart or the Australian Open but playing in the US Open she reached the second round before losing to the 2010 Wimbledon Junior Champion Kristyna Pliskova, but 2011 has begun better for her.